Emmett Kelly: Early circus career

 Although fewer shows toured in 1931, The Aerial Kellys were among several acts that moved from John Robinson to the Ringling-owned Sells-Floto circus.
 Despite the fact that cowboy movie star Tom Mix was heavily promoted as a feature, Sells-Floto struggled.
 While the Kellys still considered themselves trapeze performers, Emmett was hired as a white-face clown with the Ringling-owned Hagenbeck-Wallace circus in 1932.

-A year later the hobo character that had first been created on a drawing board in Kansas City came to life.
+A year later, the hobo character that had first been created on a drawing board in Kansas City came to life.
 Ragged homeless men were commonplace during the Depression, and on April 21, 1933, the tramp clown made his first appearance during a performance at the Chicago Coliseum.

 In early 1934 a second child, Patrick, was born.
-At the end of the year Hagenbeck-Wallace manager Jess Adkins, along with former Sells-Floto manager Zack Terrell, partnered to start their own show, the Cole Bros. and Clyde Beatty Combined Circus.
-Kelly was among those who made the jump from Hagenbeck-Wallace although his wife Eva was not given a contract.
+At the end of the year, Hagenbeck-Wallace manager Jess Adkins, along with former Sells-Floto manager Zack Terrell, partnered to start their own show, the Cole Bros. and Clyde Beatty Combined Circus.
+Kelly was among those who made the jump from Hagenbeck-Wallace, although his wife Eva was not given a contract.
 Shortly after the season started, she asked for a divorce.
-Kelly later wrote that the sadness he experienced at the time worked its way into the character's personae.
+Kelly later wrote that the sadness he experienced at the time worked its way into the character's persona.

 In 1937, newspaper writer Hype Igho described the sad clown as "Weary Willie."
 Igho had written about the act by using a term that originated decades earlier as a generic description for a nameless hobo.
-Kelly later said that Igho encouraged him to use the name and overnight, the character that had once referred to as Old Dubey, became Weary Willie.
+Kelly later said that Igho encouraged him to use the name and overnight, the character that had once referred to as Old Dubey became Weary Willie.

-During the winter of 1937-38 Kelly was hired to perform with the Bertram Mills Circus at the Olympia in London.
+During the winter of 1937–38, Kelly was hired to perform with the Bertram Mills Circus at the Olympia in London.
 It was at his European debut that he put his own spin on a routine that a veteran clown named Charlie "Shorty" Flem had performed years earlier at Madison Square Garden.

 The act, which would become Kelly's signature routine, began with him sweeping the ring.
 A spotlight followed him, and as it danced about, he slapped, swept, and chased the pool of light with his broom.
 Once he completed the spotlight routine, Willie blew up a balloon until it popped, and then pantomiming his sorrow, he buried the remains in the sawdust.